-Using your freshwater supply to clean dishes is far from economical, so installing hand and foot pumps to the faucet is a great way to minimize the use of your limited resources.
+Using your freshwater supply to clean dishes is far from economical, so installing a hand or foot pump to the faucet is a great way to minimize the use of your limited resources.
 Cleaning your dishes with seawater is not only easy, but the resources to do so are completely free.
-You can arrange hand pumps and foot pumps however you prefer, but a common method is to hook a hand-pump to freshwater and a foot-pump to seawater.
-Simply clean your dishes with soap and saltwater, and give a quick rinse with fresh water to conserve your onboard resources.
+You can arrange hand pumps and foot pumps however you prefer, but a common method is to hook a hand pump to freshwater and a foot pump to seawater.
+Just clean your dishes with soap and saltwater, and give a quick rinse with fresh water to conserve your onboard resources.
 You can take the conservation efforts a step further by filling a spray bottle with fresh water to rinse dishes.
 Although a hand or foot pump uses minimal water, a spray bottle uses even less.

 Stainless Steel Boat Appliances

-Everything from your kitchen sinks to refrigerators and stovetops are subject to deterioration from salt while at sea.
+Everything from your kitchen sinks to refrigerators and stovetops is subject to deterioration from salt while at sea.
 Most new vessels come equipped with all stainless steel appliances for just that reason, but certain boat models cut costs by supplying the galley with appliances made of other materials.
 If you have appliances or kitchenware constructed with anything other than stainless steel, it’s worth considering an upgrade.
 By spending money on items constructed with high-quality material now, you can avoid higher-cost replacements down the road.